Create a Security User Account.

 - Control characters (ASCII 10 through ASCII 31)

-Caution: Be sure to write down the exact account name and PID, including whether letters are uppercase or lowercase, and keep them in a secure place.
+Caution: Be sure to note down the exact account name and PID, including whether letters are uppercase or lowercase, and keep them in a secure place.

-If you ever have to re-create an account that has been deleted or created in a different workgroup, you must supply the same name and PID entries.
+If you ever need to recreate an account that was deleted or created in a different workgroup, you must provide the exact same username and Personal Identifier (PID).
+Otherwise, the recreated account will not retain the original permissions or the object Ownership.

 If you forget or lose these entries, you can't recover them.